In 30 seconds…

 When PDE5 is at work, it regulates blood flow into the penis by influencing the smooth muscle contraction of the blood vessels supplying the penis.
 This means it is a useful target to potentiate blood flow in men who have erectile dysfunction.
 And that’s where Sildenafil, and other PDE5 inhibitors, come in.

-While originally Viagra was designed by Pfizer as a drug to help high blood pressure, or pulmonary arterial hypertension, it actually did something else a little better.
+Originally, Viagra was designed by Pfizer as a drug to help high blood pressure, or pulmonary arterial hypertension — but it actually did something else.
 That was to temporarily stop the action of the PDE5 enzyme, thus enabling increased blood flow to the penis when you are sexually aroused.
 This should enable you to achieve and maintain a firm enough erection to have sex.